 Volunteer Water Monitoring Program Overview

 Connecticut is fortunate to be a water-rich state.
 We have thousands of miles of rivers and streams, hundreds of lakes and ponds, and of course, the magnificent Long Island Sound.
-CT DEEP encourages groups and individuals interested in helping to conserve and protect our water resources to become volunteer water monitors.
+CT DEEP encourages groups and individuals interested in helping to conserve and protect our water resources to become volunteer water monitors, also commonly referred to as 'citizen scientists' and 'community scientists.'

 The most basic level of volunteer monitoring is Tier 1 monitoring.
 Tier 1 programs typically entail volunteers contributing observational data such as photographs or written descriptions to document stream conditions.
 This information is particularly useful when reporting a suspected issue to DEEP, such as unusual water color or very low flow levels.
 Little to no training, equipment or commitment are needed to monitor at the Tier 1 level.